-The USEPA has lowered the "eight hour" standard from 0.075 to 0.070 parts per million; this is known as the 2015 "eight hour" standard.
+The USEPA lowered the "eight hour" standard from 0.075 to 0.070 parts per million; this is known as the 2015 "eight hour" standard.
 The eastern part of Sheboygan County was designated a marginal nonattainment area for this standard; in designating only the eastern part of the county as nonattainment, USEPA recognized the work of the WDNR in noting that areas closest to Lake Michigan had the elevated ozone concentrations in the county.
-It is not yet known whether the 2008 standard will eventually be revoked now that the 2015 standard has taken effect.
-Until motor vehicle emission budgets for the 2015 standard nonattainment area are established in a new State Implementation Plan (SIP) and said budgets are deemed adequate by USEPA, conformity will be demonstrated on the countywide motor vehicle emission budgets established in the last SIP for the 2008 standard.
+Until motor vehicle emission budgets for the 2015 standard nonattainment area are established in a new State Implementation Plan (SIP) and said budgets are deemed adequate by USEPA, conformity will be demonstrated on motor vehicle emission budgets for the 2008 standard.